Our Staff

 Stefany Cunningham

-additional concentrations in psychology, and early childhood development and education.
-While exploring these concentrations, she expanded her knowledge in: Infant and child development; human lifespan development; family studies; families in poverty; family, school, and community
+Stefany was born and raised in Central Oregon where she graduated summa cum laude from OSU-Cascades.
+While she studied kinesiology, her love of learning guided her to explore additional concentrations in psychology, and early childhood development and education.
+While exploring these concentrations, she expanded her knowledge in: Infant and child development; human lifespan development; family studies; families in poverty; family, school, and community collaboration; positive psychology; and social psychology.
+After college, Stefany’s heart led her to work in early childhood education where she gained experience in caring for, and supporting, children and families with varied support needs.

-Stefany’s passion for life-long learning drives her to endlessly seek out continuing education courses and books concerning child development, self-regulation, autism and neurodiversity, augmentative and alternative communication, and supporting all children in becoming self-determined and life-long learners.
+Stefany’s passion for life-long learning drives her to endlessly seek out continuing education courses and books concerning child development, self-regulation, neurodiversity, augmentative and alternative communication, and supporting all children in becoming self-determined and life-long learners.
 At the heart of Stefany’s love for learning is her bright, funny, and courageous son, who is neurodivergent and has complex communication needs.
-Stefany values diversity, the voices of self-advocates within the disability community, and her life as a mom.
+Stefany values differences, the voices of self-advocates within the disability community, and her life as a mom.
 Each day, she aims to learn something new that empowers her to provide her son – and all individuals with complex support needs – the support, care, and advocacy they deserve.

 Program Coordinator